cda-tum/mqt-qecc/README.md

 ## Reference

 If you use our tool for your research, we will be thankful if you refer to it by citing the appropriate publication:

+T. Grurl, C. Pichler, J. Fuss and R. Wille, "Automatic Implementation and Evaluation of Error-Correcting Codes for Quantum Computing: An Open-Source Framework for Quantum Error-Correction," in International Conference on VLSI Design and International Conference on Embedded Systems (VLSID), 2023

 [![a](https://img.shields.io/static/v1?label=arXiv&message=2011.07288&color=inactive&style=flat-square)](https://arxiv.org/abs/2209.01180)
 L. Berent, L. Burgholzer, and R.